Tips for a waste-less Christmas

 - Gift experiences over products: This way you can avoid giving something that will most likely become waste/clutter.
 Tickets to concerts, gigs or unique activities go down a treat.
 Some other examples include yoga/gym memberships, facials/massages or a day at the spa.
 Dinner dates to a nice restaurant or wine and brewery tours are easy and always enjoyable.
 With experiences, you often gift someone quality time with others, which is invaluable.

 - Make a gift: A few of our favourites include making soy candles and natural soaps – one for the ladies.
-A popular “make-your-own-gift” is Limoncello and vanilla incense.
-Mainstream Green has a few ideas up her sleeve that we recommend reading.
+A popular “make-your-own-gift” is soy candles, chocolate Xmas bark, and vanilla incense.
+Homes To Love have a few ideas worth reading too!